-Funds provided by this Program can only be used to support and reimburse projects that address the cost share requirement of the following FEMA programs: PA, TSA, and HMGP (partially).
+Funds provided by this Program can only be used to support and reimburse projects that address the cost share requirement of the following FEMA programs: PA and TSA.
 CDBG-DR funds are limited to FEMA eligible project amounts and may not be used to expand a project beyond what is approved by FEMA.
 PRDOH will work with the FEMA recipients to identify eligible expenses under the Program.